yitron/alien_invasion/readme2.md

-# Alien Invasion: The Game
-christmas 2023 present for Thea and Ethan

-# Alien Invasion Description
 Alien Invasion

 In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can m ove the ship right and left using the arrow keys and shoot bullets using the spacebar.
 When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
 The player shoots and destroys the aliens.